 Its core product portfolio includes the Carling, Coors Light, Molson Canadian, and Staropramen brands.

 Denver-based MCBC sells its products worldwide.
-Canada is the brewer's largest market, accounting for more than 40% of sales; while the UK represents another 30%.
-The company has more than a dozen brewery/packaging plants in Europe, six in Canada, and one in Asia.
+Canada is the brewer's largest market, accounting for 40% of sales; while the UK represents another 34%.
+The company has more than a dozen brewery/packaging plants in Europe, six in Canada, and three in Asia.

 Sales and Marketing